DankHill2020/TheEntireWorld/README.md

 Instructions for first time using:

-1. inside of tools, there will be a .bat file for the version of Maya you use (2023 - 2025 officially tests).
+1. inside of tools, there will be a .bat file for the version of Maya you use (2023 - 2025 officially tests) or the version of Motionbuilder you use (2023 - 2026 officially working).
 It is recommended to run the first time as this will make sure you have the requests module... you may also opt to run maya_setup.py directly

-2. After that point you should be able to open maya vanilla without the bat file, and the tool should open up and prompt you to select a Uproject
+2. After that point you should be able to open maya or motionbuilder vanilla without the bat file, and the tool should open up and prompt you to select a Uproject

 3. You *Must* have an unreal project set up currently for the exports to be added and exported as the tool relies on valid skeleton assets for the rigs you want to export, and it has been developed for 5.5 (future updates will support more versions)
 If you need help with getting skeletons in engine, feel free to reach out until I have a quick tutorial for this linked